CrowderSoup/DockerStuff/README.md

-# DockerFiles
+# DockerStuff

-This repo will house some basic DockerFiles / Docker Compose files that will help me get a development environment spun up quickly.
+DockerStuff is a collection of DockerFiles / Docker Compose scripts to help me spin up containers that I need frequently while working.
+I'm sharing it with you because it's useful to me.
+Feel free to fork and submit PRs with your own setup!

 ## MySQL